insper-education/active-handout-workshop-paee-ale-21/content/03-interactive-content/index.md

                 Explaination ....
         ```

+!!! warning
+    We suggest that you check the generated site frequently to see if it is in accordance with what you want.

 ### Short Question

 !!! info ""
     Please access the [Short questions plugin page](https://insper-education.github.io/active-handout/reference/short-questions) for more information.

 This plugin adds one line text questions to a page.
-As with all plugins, it uses admonitions to indicate where the question should be placed.
+As with all plugins, it uses admonitions (`!!!`) to indicate where the question should be placed.

 === "Markdown"
     ```